 Ideally, training begins early; if you’re not an experienced dog trainer, you might immediately consider investing in obedience classes.

 You can start crate and house training between 8 and 16 weeks old.
-Setting boundaries and establishing structure will help you and your Corso long-term.
+Setting boundaries and establishing structure will help you and your Corso in the long term.

 New Corsi puppies should meet plenty of people and other dogs; these recommendations aren’t specific to Corsi puppies, but socialization is vital when your puppy is set to grow into a 100-pound bodyguard.